 We spent money with local businesses and had a wonderful time.
 Our hope is Puerto Rico will recover and grow stronger!

 The world of wine opens up while strolling La Rambla or visiting a 300 years old vineyard.
 Take note!
 This city does not sleep and when you stay off La Rambla bring your earplugs.
 Several places we visited and events we attended in and around Barcelona:

 Palau de la Música Catalana (concert hall)

-Vinyard Tour – Located in the city area of Manresa, Spain called Pla de Bages is the 1,000 year old vineyard named Oller del Mas.
-Oller del Mas is surrounded by and near the mountain area of the Montserrat monestary.
+Vineyard Tour – Located in the city area of Manresa, Spain called Pla de Bages is the 1,000 year old vineyard named Oller del Mas.
+Oller del Mas is surrounded by and near the mountain area of the Montserrat monastery.
 Also, nearby is the 23,000 acre Natural Park of Sant Llorenç de Munt.

 Oller del Mas uses only grapes from its estate for wine production.
 The vineyard seems to maintain great respect for the soil and the area.
 The “third-party” tour-guide walked us through the Oller wine making process and toured the vineyard.